FidelityFramework/clef/README.md

 ## What is fsnative?

-fsnative is F# Native Compiler Services (FNCS) — a specialized fork of [Microsoft's F# compiler](https://github.com/dotnet/fsharp) designed for native compilation.
+fsnative is F# Native Compiler Services (FNCS), a specialized fork of [Microsoft's F# compiler](https://github.com/dotnet/fsharp) designed for native compilation.
 Where the standard F# compiler assumes a managed runtime with garbage collection and BCL types, fsnative understands native types, deterministic memory, and statically resolved operations from the ground up.

 fsnative is the frontend for the [Fidelity](https://speakez.tech/blog/fidelity-framework-a-primer/) native compilation framework.
-It parses F# code, performs type checking, and produces a typed abstract syntax tree that flows directly into native code generation — no .NET runtime required.
+It parses F# code, performs type checking, and produces a typed abstract syntax tree that flows directly into native code generation.
+No .NET runtime required.

 ## Why fsnative Exists

 The standard F# Compiler Services does an excellent job for .NET development.
 They are making progress with ahead of time (AOT) compilation but there are many limitations.
 When you're compiling to true native binaries, many of .NET assumptions become obstacles:

-**String literals become `System.String`** — a UTF-16, garbage-collected, heap-allocated object.
-By contrast, native compilation needs UTF-8 strings with deterministic lifetimes.
+**String literals become `System.String`**: a UTF-16, garbage-collected, heap-allocated object.
+Native compilation needs UTF-8 strings with deterministic lifetimes.

-**In .NET, option types are reference types** — allocated on the managed heap.
+**In .NET, option types are reference types**, allocated on the managed heap.
 Native compilation needs value option types on the stack.

-**SRTP resolves against .NET method tables** — searching `System.Int32.op_Addition` for arithmetic.
+**SRTP resolves against .NET method tables**, searching `System.Int32.op_Addition` for arithmetic.
 Native compilation needs resolution against native witness hierarchies.

 These aren't bugs to work around.
 They're fundamental assumptions baked into the type system. fsnative replaces those assumptions with native-first semantics.
 And the end result is that the developer writing F# code in a Fidelity application will experience the substantially similar design-time APIs.